thepower/power-docs/docs/api/03-addresses.md

 **A** — letters of the Latin alphabet;
 **D** — digits, AADD together encode a group ID;
-**L** — digits, in this batch the address IDs block and the wallet block IDs are coded;
+**L** — digits, in this batch, the address IDs block and the wallet block IDs are coded;
-**C** — the lowest part of the address checksum (the last 2 digits of the checksum written in decimal form).
+**C** — the lowest part of the address checksum (the last two digits of the checksum written in decimal form).

 Let's look at how each batch is coded.
-As already mentioned, the first 4 characters of the address in the text representation encode the group ID but the letters and digits are transformed according to different rules:
+As already mentioned, the first four characters of the address in the text representation encode the group ID, but the letters and digits are transformed according to different rules:

-- The letters (the first 2 characters) represent a number in the 26-digit numbering system (ie A-0, B-1, C-2, ..., Z-25).
+- The letters (the first two characters) represent a number in the 26-digit numbering system (A-0, B-1, C-2, ..., Z-25).
-- Numbers (the next 2 symbols after the letters) are considered in the decimal notation.
+- Numbers (the two symbols following the letters) are considered in the decimal notation.

 ## Conversion of public and private addresses

-The conversion of private and public addresses is performed in a different way.
+The conversion of private and public addresses is performed differently.
 To choose the proper algorithm for the conversion, define the type of address you are working with.

 ### Public address conversion

-Here is an example of calculating the group number for different addresses (`AA10` — group number `1010` in decimal notation or `10102` in binary notation, `BD56` — group number `295610` or `1011100011002`):
+Here is an example of calculating the group number for different addresses (`AA10` — group number `0010d` in decimal notation or `1010b` in binary notation, `BD56` — group number `295610` or `1011100011002`):

 ![Example banner](/img/power_address.png)